-An important note to remember about ZMA is not taking it with dairy or foods that are particularly rich with calcium.
+An important note to remember about ZMA is not taking it with dairy or foods that are particularly rich in calcium.
 That’s because taking food with ZMA interferes with the body’s absorption of its zinc and magnesium content.

 On the other hand, zinc hinders amino acid uptake.
 One of the best ways to improve ZMA absorption is by taking BioPerine, a black pepper-derived compound that enhances the absorption of nutrients in the body (or a supplement that contains BioPerine).

 Are You Ready To Be a Stronger, Better, and Happier Man?

 Sign up now to stay in the loop of all things Uncivilized.

 L-arginine is a conditionally essential amino acid that is a critical component of nitric oxide production.
 Nitric oxide is a key component of various bodily processes and functions, including cellular communication, mitochondrial function, and blood flow regulation.